Ansam-web/Services-Inc/README.md

 customers’ premise in terms of all hardware related services.
 They also have a storage area (Inventory) for storing all different hardware computer parts.
 They also have several cars to enable them to visit related ciustomers.

+**Note** This project was developed as a component of the Software Engineering course.